-Despite weaker-than-expected economic data, United States financial market conditions remained supportive of growth in economic activity and employment in the first quarter of 2014.
-Long-term U.S. Treasury yields slightly decreased from the fourth quarter of 2013.
-Corporate bond spreads narrowed and 30-year mortgage rates also decreased slightly during the first quarter.
-Housing sector activity has slowed despite decreased mortgage rates.
-The issuance of commercial and industrial loans, automobile loans, and student loans continued to expand since December.
+United States financial markets remained supportive of economic growth and employment in the first quarter of 2015.
+Corporate bond spreads narrowed and 30-year mortgage rates also decreased during the fourth quarter.
+Housing sector activity remains slow despite decreased mortgage rates.
+The issuance of commercial and industrial loans, automobile loans, and student loans continued to expand robustly in the first quarter of 2015.
 Ten years of historical interest rate data are shown in the following figure.

 SELECTED INTEREST RATES